CSA-FEDERATE/Proposed-BuildingBlocks/other/scripts/README.md

 # Output File Generator

-This script traverses a directory to find markdown files, extracts specific headings and their content, and generates a an output file the format of which can be specified via the *'file_format'* argument.
+This script traverses a directory to find markdown files, extracts specific headings and their content, and generates an output file the format of which can be specified via the *'file_format'* argument.
 Available choices are:
 - xlsx
 - csv